Controlling Pollutants Caused by Cooking

 by Paul Eldrenkamp

 One of Byggmeister’s goals with each project is to improve indoor air quality.
 Cooking, it turns out, is a major source of indoor air contamination.
 A recent Lawrence Berkeley Laboratory study found that “a significant portion of residences exceed outdoor air quality standards for several pollutants on a weekly basis as a result of cooking with gas burners.”
+A New York Times op-ed weighed in on the same topic.
 Cooking with electric burners can also generate contaminants, but not to the same levels as gas burners.

 As with other indoor pollutants, we implement a twofold strategy: source control and dilution.
 Source control means doing what we can to avoid introducing the contaminants to begin with; dilution means providing adequate ventilation to minimize the concentrations of any pollutants that are generated despite our attempts at source control.